A guided forage exploring coastal spring greens, seaweeds, shellfish, succulents and herbs, with a wild cook-in of our finds afterwards.

 Coastal foraging in the spring offers perhaps the best range of healthy, gourmet wild foods of the year.
 Both novice and more experienced foragers will find this event inspiring, fun, and hugely informative.

 Over the course of the walk, you will receive expert tuition on how to find, identify, mindfully harvest, preserve, cook and enjoy 30+ wild edibles.
 Highlights include shellfish, seaweeds, coastal succulent plants and maritime herbs.
-This is a fun, informative and truly memorable walk with treats and tasters throughout.
+This is a fun, informative and truly memorable walk on a beautiful bit of wild coast, with treats and tasters throughout.
 Wellies are essential.

 Note: This event offers the best chance of harvesting razor clams, though due to increased incidence of illegal electro-fishing, success cannot be guaranteed!